sh3bu/sh3bu.github.io/content/posts/WhyHackMe/index.md

 So I tried to login to the site using the usernames that we encountered - **admin**, **mike** along some common weak passwords.
 It didn't work.
 Even tried sql injection , that too yielded nothing.

-Remember there was a `register.php` page found during directory bruteforcing.
-So I registered as a user & logged in.
+Remember there was a `register.php` page found during directory bruteforcing?
+Using that I registered as a user & logged in.

 ![header](img/website3.png#center)